 Current list of countries which are subject to strict sanctions (on an extended list of products / services and on the government) by OFAC, UK, EU and UN.
-Even though sanctions were lifted on Sudan, it remains on this list due to restrictions imposed by Correspondent Banks.
+For Sudan, even though sanctions were lifted, remains on this list due to restrictions imposed by Correspondent Banks.